PeridexisErrant/DF-Walkthrough/tutorials/trading.rst

 through the list.
 Remember, don’t trade bins or wooden items to elves!
 Not sure if they’re elves?
 Look at the top of the screen and you’ll see who you’re trading with, in my case I’m trading with traders from “Riseilime”.
-If I “space” back out of the trading to the main menu and hit “c” I will see a list of  in this world civilisations.
+If I :kbd:`Esc` back out of the trading to the main menu and hit :kbd:`c` I will see a list of  in this world civilisations.
 I see that Riseilime is an elf civilisation.
-I can hit “enter” and learn more about it and then “Tab” through more info.
+I can hit :kbd:`Enter` and learn more about it and then :kbd:`Tab` through more info.
 Interesting.

 In case you’re wondering you can actually read all of the history of each of those civilisations in :wiki:`legends` mode.
 There’s some crazy